5nizza/spec-framework/format.md

 * PLTL (`PLTL_SPEC`)
 * (modified) ω-Regex (`OMEGA_REGEX_SPEC` or `ORE_SPEC`)

-In addition to the above, we also allow automatons given in the GOAL File Format (GFF), which are called `GFF_SPEC` or `AUTOMATON_SPEC` internally.
+In addition to the above, we also allow automatons given in the GOAL File Format (GFF), which are called `GFF_SPEC` or `AUTOMATON_SPEC` internally{ak: why `or`? can we only one?}.
 The filenames to these automatons shall be given one per line.
 Specifications given in one of the other formats are translated into automatons by the framework.

 ### LTL Syntax
 The LTL syntax directly corresponds to the format used in GOAL, which is taken from [the Büchi Store](http://buchi.im.ntu.edu.tw/index.php/help/qptl/).
 In our current format we only support LTL and PLTL, so quantifiers (`A` and `E`) are not used.
-An incomplete list of LTL operators follows:
+An incomplete list of LTL operators is:

     ------------------
     |  G   | Global  |